-When selecting a Pets Best Insurance plan, there are two decisions to be made:
+When selecting a Pets Best Insurance plan, there are three decisions to be made:

-- Choose your plan level (maximum benefits): Pets Basic, Pets First or Pets Premier.
+- Choose your plan level (maximum benefits): Level 1, Level 2, or Level 3

 A deductible is the amount that must be paid out of pocket before insurance reimbursement begins.

 Pets Best Insurance plans have annual deductibles, which means the deductible must be met once per policy year.

 All Pets Best Insurance plans reimburse your choice of 70%, 80%,90% or 100%, after a deductible, up to the annual and lifetime coverage amounts of the plan level you choose.

 Which deductible and reimbursement level should I choose?